xyproto/kitchencalendar/README.md

 Each generated PDF document is a calendar for two specific weeks, for example week 7 and 8.

-This type of calendar can work great for a family of 4, a couple of co-workers or people that live together and needs to find a good way to collaborate.
+This type of calendar can work great for a family of 4, a couple of co-workers or people that live together and need to find a good way to collaborate.

 **By printing out and hanging up the calendars on the kitchen cupboard doors, there are no excuses for not having a good overview of what is happening in the weeks ahead, nor for what has been done or completed.**